xuangu-fang/Streaming-Factor-Trajectory-Learning/README.md

 ## Instructions:
 1. Clone this repository.
-2. To play with the code quickly, we offer two notebooks at `code_fang\notebook`(on synthetic & real data)
+2. To play with the code quickly with visulization of factors, we offer several notebooks at `notebook`(on synthetic & real data)
-3. To run the real-world datasets with scripts, run `code_fang\script_BCTT.sh`
+3. To run the real-world datasets with scripts, see `my_script.sh` for example.
+4. To tune the (hyper)parametrs of model, modify the `.yaml` files in `config` folder
+5. To apply the model on your own dataset, please follow the `/data/process_script/beijing_15k_process.ipynb` to process the raw data to appropreate format.

-Check our paper for more details.
+Please check our paper for more details.

 ## Citation
 Please cite our work if you would like it